Filed under:

 And no, Taeko isn't a sadistic loner like the phrase, “yet to make peace with her childhood” makes us think.
 She is actually a happy person.
 She says her job is alright and likes her life in Tokyo.
 She has friends.
 She is close to her relatives and family.
 She doesn’t zone out and daydream, fantasizing about some different life, unsatisfied and depressed that life turned out to be different than what she thought.
 She is a totally content woman, pleased and healthy.

-Quote from Her movie, starring Joaquin Phoenix
+Her movie, starring Joaquin Phoenix

-Quote from Call me by your name movie
+Call me by your name movie

-Like Elio’s father says in the movie Call Me By Your Name, Taeko, too, seems to have ripped her innocence and passion, like we all do in our life unconsciously, to grow up, to be matured, to mix with the crowd, to please others expectations, to be accepted.
+Like Elio’s father says in the film Call Me By Your Name, Taeko, too, seems to have ripped her innocence and passion, like we all do in our life unconsciously, to grow up, to be matured, to mix with the crowd, to please others expectations, to be accepted.
 And now she is stuck with what she has become at present, and the memories of her original self, the 10 year old version, from where everything deviated.

 And what about Toshio?
 The guy who seems to untangle her thoughts and remove her confusion and show her different perspectives?
 Toshio, with whom Taeko wants to shake her hand.
+Should she start a life with him in the countryside?

 At the end of the movie, as Taeko is leaving for Tokyo, her childhood is there once again on the train, but this time, it's guiding her, reminding and showing.
 She knows now what she wants.
 She returns back mid way.

-Ending of Only Yesterday
+Ending of the movie Only Yesterday

-The ending suggests that she has made the first attempt to let it go and practice to see beauty in adulthood as well.
+But of course, we know this isn't a final goodbye.
+It's not that easy and not possible.
+Like grief, her childhood memories will envelop her again.
+It will catch her again on some random sunny day, when she is picking safflowers.
+The ending suggests that she has made the first attempt to let it go and practice to see beauty in adulthood.
 Make peace with her childhood.
-In the future though, when the memories will overwhelm her again.
+In the future, the memories will overwhelm her again.
 She will make another attempt then.
 And it’s alright.
 That’s all she can do.
 That’s all all of us can do.

 Read also: